bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 FAQ
 ===

+**Q: I think you are wrong about X.**

+A: There is a good chance I am, in fact, wrong about this.
+Any suggestion or comment is welcome, reach me on Twitter or by email.

 **Q: I found your paper X that does not actually follow your best practices!
 How is that possible?**

 A: I anticipate that some people will point out that I myself did not always adhere to those practices in my own publications.
 I am well aware of this, and it's